Stuycs-K/finalprojectapcs-4-lijin-ethan-huang-shibao-4/DEVLOG-Ethan.md

 ### 2025-05-31 Implemented clearing matches, checking for matches and dropping candies
 I rewrote the swap method to only check for candies and I wrote methods like hasMoves, checkMatches,clearMatches, and dropCandies

+### 2025-06-1 debugged game,board and tile
+I fixed tile to only take row and col instead of multiplying them by tileSize.
+For board i debugged the swapping logic and also the initialization.
+For Game i edited it so that mousePressed is ever selected at a time, and the board isnt refilled every single time.
 ### 2024-01-03 - Brief description